 If you've discovered your boyfriend, husband, or partner has been using OnlyFans (especially if they hid it from you), what you're feeling is valid.
 The betrayal, the confusion, the self-doubt: all of it is a normal response to discovering that your partner has been maintaining a hidden sexual and financial relationship with someone else, even if that "relationship" was one-sided.

-Start with “I” statements, not accusations.
-When you’re ready to talk (and only when you’re ready), framing matters.
-“I felt hurt when I found this” lands differently than “You’re disgusting.”
-The goal of the first conversation isn’t to resolve everything; it’s to open a line of honest communication.
-Navigating the conversation takes care, and it’s okay to take time before you’re ready.
+Start with "I" statements.
+When you're ready to talk, framing matters.
+"I felt hurt when I found this" lands differently than "You're disgusting."
+The goal of the first conversation is to open a line of honest communication rather than resolve everything at once.
+Navigating the conversation takes care, and it's okay to take time before you're ready.

 Understand the addiction component.
-If your partner has been unable to stop despite wanting to, despite promises, despite consequences, that pattern points to compulsive behavior, not a deliberate choice to disrespect you.
-This doesn’t excuse the behavior or the deception, but understanding it helps you separate the person from the compulsion.
-Both need to be addressed.
+If your partner has been unable to stop despite wanting to, promises, and consequences, that pattern may point to compulsive behavior rather than a deliberate choice to disrespect you.
+The behavior and the deception still need accountability, and the compulsive pattern also needs treatment.

-Set boundaries, and mean them.
+Set clear boundaries.
 You get to decide what your boundaries are.
-If your boundary is “no OnlyFans,” that’s valid.
-If your boundary is “full transparency about finances and device use,” that’s valid too.
+If your boundary is "no OnlyFans," that's valid.
+If your boundary is "full transparency about finances and device use," that's valid too.
 What matters is that the boundaries are clearly communicated and consistently held.
-Rebuilding trust is possible, but only if both people are willing to do the work.
+Rebuilding trust is possible when both people are willing to do the work.

 Consider professional help.
-If the situation feels too big to navigate alone, it probably is.
-A therapist who specializes in compulsive sexual behavior can help both of you: your partner with the addiction, and you with the betrayal trauma.
-This isn’t weakness.
-It’s recognizing that some problems need more than good intentions.
+If the situation feels too big to navigate alone, a therapist who specializes in compulsive sexual behavior can help both of you: your partner with the compulsive pattern, and you with the betrayal trauma.
+Some problems need more than good intentions.

 Moving forward